mcneel/docify/apisite/content/posts/rhino-render-changequeue-changequeue.md

 ---
-title: "Rhino.Render.ChangeQueue.ChangeQueue"
+title: "ChangeQueue"
 draft: false
 ---

+*Namespace: Rhino.Render.ChangeQueue*

+   Base class for ChangeQueue.

+   Generally used by render plugins to build interactive updating of scenes that are being rendered.

-# Properties
+## Properties
-## Display.DisplayPipelineAttributes DisplayPipelineAttributes
+#### Display.DisplayPipelineAttributes DisplayPipelineAttributes
 - (summary)
      Get the DisplayPipelineAttributes if available, None otherwise

 - (since) 6.0
-## bool IsPreview
+#### bool IsPreview
 - (summary)
      Return True if this ChangeQueue is created for preview rendering.

      No view was set for preview rendering.

 - (since) 6.0
-## Guid ViewId
+#### Guid ViewId
 - (summary)
      Return view ID for a RhinoDoc based ChangeQueue.